roschaefer/Fabulist/README.md

     $ bundle install

 ## Usage

-In situations where you write conjunctive steps (ie. share state across several step definitions), it's usual to assign instance variables and work with them in another step.
-When doing so, your step definitions have to know these instance variables and thus are inflexible and tightly coupled.
-The idea of the fabulist is to reference your objects via certain details that emerge from your cucumber scenario.
+In situations where you write conjunctive steps (ie. share state across several step definitions) it's usual to assign instance variables used by the following steps.
+When doing so, your step definitions have to know implementation details of each other, thus become inflexible and tightly coupled.
+In contrast, the fabulist references shared state according to the given input data of the cucumber scenario.

-Therefore, this gem provides a simple api to memorize arbitrary ruby object and to reference them either by class, by a method that returns true or false or just by insertion order.
+Therefore, this gem provides a simple api to memorize arbitrary ruby object and to reference them either by

+* their class (#kind_of?)
+* any emthod that returns true or false (#respond_to?)
+* the order they were memorized

 Let's have a look at this sample scenario: